FAQGURU/FAQGURU/topics/en/net-framework.md

 * https://www.telerik.com/blogs/understanding-net-just-in-time-compilation

 [[↑] Back to top](#net-framework)
 ### What is the difference between AppDomain, Assembly, Process, and a Thread?
-(Expert)

 * An **AppDomain** is an isolation unit within a process.
 AppDomains can be created at runtime, loaded with code, and unloaded.
 Its an isolation boundary designed to make .NET apps more reliable.
 * An **assembly** holds one or more modules, which hold compiled chunks of code.
 You will typically see an assembly as an .EXE or a .DLL.